BLCM/BLCMods/Borderlands 2 mods/Ugyuu/JPN UI Font/README.txt

 Make a backup of your existing GFxUI.INT before doing this!
 (It's in Borderlands 2/WillowGame/Localization/INT) Put it somewhere safe.

+Download the new GFxUI.INT and save it as; All Files.
+If you don't select All Files, it will save as a TXT, and you don't want that.

 Copy the new GFxUI.INT to Borderlands 2/WillowGame/Localization/INT and Paste it in that folder.
 If it notifies you that there already is a file with this name, choose to replace it instead.

 Reload your game and the font will be changed to the different one.